-The APTR Council of Graduate Programs in Public Health is the organization for the accredited and emerging graduate programs across the U.S. that grant public health degrees and therefore prepare students for professional careers in public health.
+The APTR Council of Graduate Programs in Public Health represents accredited and emerging graduate public health programs and provides a forum for accredited and emerging graduate programs and their faculty across the U.S. that grant public health degrees.
+Through the Council over 130 faculty from graduate programs are provided curriculum and networking resources.

-APTR advocates for the Council member programs through representation to the MPH accrediting body (CEPH), the National Board of Public Health Examiners, the Association for Prevention Teaching and Research Board of Directors, and other agency committees that develop, monitor and evaluate national education standards for public health.
+APTR advocates for graduate programs in public health regardless of size or budget through representation to the MPH accrediting body (CEPH), the National Board of Public Health Examiners, the Association for Prevention Teaching and Research Board of Directors, and other agency committees that develop, monitor and evaluate national education standards for public health.

 Members have a significant role in national organizations and coalitions that: